Focus on the Process Not Results for Exceptional Power

 Example 3: Bestselling Author

-For creative or artistic folks, focusing on being a bestselling author or Academy Award-winning actor can preclude learning, practicing, and mastering the skills and self-discipline so necessary for artistic pursuits.
+For creative or artistic folks, focusing on being a bestselling author or Academy Award-winning actor can prevent learning, practicing, and mastering the skills and self-discipline necessary for artistic pursuits.

 The proof is in the pudding.